Creating Open Social Widgets

 Note: Host names cannot contain a wild card.

-except in the Select a web page dialog, choose IE under
+Select a web page dialog with IE option selected